Bachelor’s in Counseling

 At New Mexico State University (NMSU), students can earn a Bachelor of Science (BS) in Counseling and Community Psychology in four years of full-time study that focuses on mental health, intra- and inter-personal relationships, and multicultural awareness.
 The main campus is located in Las Cruces, but students can take classes at any of the five campuses in the state.
 Of the 120 required credits for the degree, 39 credits are taken as part of the general education core, 51 credits are taken in counseling and community psychology, and the remaining credits are electives.
-The program can be completed with a double major in a related field, such as sociology, or as part of a combined degree plan with a Master of Arts in Educational Diagnostics, which may appeal to aspiring school counselors.
+The program can be completed with a double major in a related field, such as sociology, or as part of a combined degree plan with a Master of Arts (MA) in Educational Diagnostics, which may appeal to aspiring school counselors.
 Applications are accepted from prospective students with at least a 2.75 GPA or acceptable ACT or SAT scores, while transfer students must have at least a 2.0 GPA in at least 30 college credits.
 Scholarships and financial aid may be available to new NMSU students.